pradametro/AWS-AI-Image-Recognition-System/README.md

 # ☁️ AWS AI Image Recognition System ☁️

 This project is built on fully serverless architecture, and leverages Amazon Rekognition to analyze images and identify objects, scenes, and concepts.
-The detected results are then sent to Amazon Bedrock (Titan model), which generates a clear, human-readable summary.
-The frontend enables users to upload images and instantly receive AI-generated descriptions.
+The detected results are then sent to Amazon Bedrock (Titan model), which generates a clear, human readable summary.
+The frontend enables users to upload images and instantly receive AI generated descriptions.

 ---

 ## Features
 - Image upload interface built with HTML, CSS, and JavaScript.
 - Uses Amazon Rekognition to identify objects, people, and scenes in images.
-- Uses Amazon Bedrock (Titan model) to generate a human-readable description based on detected labels.
+- Uses Amazon Bedrock (Titan model) to generate a human readable description based on detected labels.
 - Backend powered by an AWS Lambda function written in Python.
 - Terraform automates AWS infrastructure deployment for consistency and scalability.
 - Frontend hosted on Amazon S3 for public access.